JesusAOchoa/azure-network-protocols/README.md

 <img src="https://i.imgur.com/Vq6wpon.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <h3>Step 3: Observe ICMP Traffic</h3>
-Once Wireshark downloaded and Installed in Windows 10 VM (VM1), I opened and filtered for ICMP traffic only.
-Then using Powershell and the private IP address of the Ubuntu VM (VM2) I attempted to ping it from within the Windows 10 VM and Observed ping requests and replies within Wireshark from both Virtual Machines.
+After successfully downloading and installing Wireshark on the Windows 10 VM (VM1), I launched the application and applied a filter to display only ICMP traffic.
+Next, using PowerShell and the private IP address of the Ubuntu VM (VM2), I initiated a ping from within the Windows 10 VM.
+Consequently, I observed both the ping requests and replies within Wireshark, monitoring the network activity of both virtual machines.

 <br />
 <p>